 - numba >= 0.51

 all of which should be pip or conda installable.
 The easiest way to install should be via conda:

 or via pip:

 pip install pynndescent

 To manually install this package:

 wget https://github.com/lmcinnes/pynndescent/archive/master.zip unzip master.zip rm master.zip cd pynndescent-master python setup.py install

 Help and Support

-This project is still very young.
-I am currently trying to get example notebooks and documentation prepared, but it may be a while before those are available.
+This project is still young.
+The documentation is still growing.
 In the meantime please open an issue and I will try to provide any help and guidance that I can.
 Please also check the docstrings on the code, which provide some descriptions of the parameters.

 The pynndescent package is 2-clause BSD licensed.
 Enjoy.